Peter Malam Brothers

-Air Commodore Peter Malam "Pete" Brothers, (30 September 1917 – 18 December 2008) was a Royal Air Force fighter pilot and flying ace of World War II.
+Air Commodore Peter Malam Brothers, (30 September 1917 – 18 December 2008) was a Royal Air Force fighter pilot and flying ace of World War II.
 Brothers was credited with 16 aerial victories, 10 of which he achieved during the Battle of Britain.

 Early life

 Born in Prestwich, Lancashire, the son of John Malam Brothers, Brothers was educated at North Manchester School.
 His early interest in flying was shown by learning to fly aged 16.
 He joined the Royal Air Force in January 1936, and was granted a short service commission as an acting Pilot Officer on probation on 23 March, Joining No 32 Squadron in October 1936, his commission was confirmed on 27 January 1937, and he was promoted to flying officer on 27 October 1938.

 Second World War

 Brothers first saw action during the Battle of Britain as a flight commander in No 32.
 Squadron RAF which was then based at RAF Biggin Hill flying Hurricane aircraft.
 The Battle of Britain was a very busy time for Brothers, and during this time he shot down his first enemy aircraft, a Messerschmitt Bf 109.
 By the end of August 1940, he was officially recognised as an ace, having shot down eight enemy aircraft.
 He was awarded the Distinguished Flying Cross for these actions; the citation read: